-Establishment of Parliament.
-73. (1) There shall be a legislature of Sierra Leone which shall be known as Parliament, and shall consist of the President, the Speaker and Members of Parliament.
-(2) Subject to the provisions of this Constitution, the legislative power of Sierra Leone is vested in Parliament.
-(3) Parliament may make laws for the peace, security, order and good government of Sierra Leone.
-Members of Parliament.
-74. (1) Members of Parliament shall comprise the following- a. one Member of Parliament for each District who shall, subject to the provisions of this Constitution, be elected in such manner as may be prescribed by or under any law from among the persons who, under any law, are for the time being Paramount Chiefs; and b. such number of Members as Parliament may prescribe who, subject to the provisions of this Constitution, shall be elected in such manner as may be prescribed by or under any law.
-(2) The number of Members of Parliament to be elected pursuant to paragraphs (a) and (b) of subsection (1) shall not together be less than sixty.
-(3) In any election of Members of Parliament the votes of the electors shall be given by ballot in such manner as not to disclose how any particular elector votes.
-(4) Members of Parliament shall be entitled to such salaries, allowances, gratuities, pensions and such other benefits as may be prescribed by Parliament.
-Qualifications for membership in 75.
-Subject to the provisions of section 76, any person who- Parliament. a. is a citizen of Sierra Leone (otherwise than by naturalization); and b. has attained the age of twenty-one years; and c. is an elector whose name is on a register of electors under the Franchise and Electoral Registration Act, 1961, or under any Act of Parliament amending or replacing that Act; and d. is able to speak and to read the English Language with a degree of proficiency sufficient to enable him to take an active part in the proceedings of Parliament, shall be qualified for election as such a Member of Parliament:
+- 1. Members of Parliament shall comprise the following - a. one Member of Parliament for each District who shall, subject to the provisions of this Constitution, be elected in such manner as may be prescribed by or under any law from among the persons who, under any law, are for the time being Paramount Chiefs; and - b. such number of Members as Parliament may prescribe who, subject to the provisions of this Constitution, shall be elected in such manner as may be prescribed by or under any law. - 2.
+The number of Members of Parliament to be elected pursuant to paragraphs (a) and (b) of subsection (1) shall not together be less than sixty. - 3.
+In any election of Members of Parliament the votes of the electors shall be given by ballot in such manner as not to disclose how any particular elector votes. - 4.
+Members of Parliament shall be entitled to such salaries, allowances, gratuities, pensions and such other benefits as may be prescribed by Parliament.

+75. Qualifications for membership of Parliament

+Subject to the provisions of section 76, any person who-

+- a. is a citizen of Sierra Leone (otherwise than by naturalization); and - b. has attained the age of twenty-one years; and - c. is an elector whose name is on a register of electors under the Franchise and Electoral Registration Act, 1961, or under any Act of Parliament amending or replacing that Act; and [FN: Act No. 44 of 1961.] - d. is able to speak and to read the English Language with a degree of proficiency sufficient to enable him to take an active part in the proceedings of Parliament, shall be qualified for election as such a Member of Parliament: